-THE 3% of the UK population without tattoos faces discrimination in job interviews and social situations.
+THE three percent of the UK population without tattoos faces discrimination in job interviews and social situations.

-According to research by the Institute for Studies, non-tattooed people are likely to be labelled ‘freaks’, ‘perverts’ or ‘attention-seeking non conformists’.
+According to the Institute for Studies, non-tattooed people are likely to be labelled ‘freaks’, ‘perverts’ or ‘attention-seeking non conformists’.

 Engineering company boss Tom Booker said: “Like everyone these days I have various bits of body art covering my arms and back.